 Come explore your interests and learn something new this summer with 4-H!
 Summer Exploring is a series of fun, educational short-term programs designed to help youth explore new ideas and their areas of interest.
 They also socialize, and programs help young minds stay active during summer months.
-See more information for each 2023 program below.
+See more information for each 2024 program below.
+Registration goes live on Eventbrite on May 1st at 8 am.

 How to register and enroll